le-ney/CleaningDataProject/CodeBook.md

-##Getting and Cleaning Data peer Assessment Project Code Book
+##Getting and Cleaning Data Peer Assessment Project Code Book
 ==================================================================

 ###About the experiment and Data